“You’ve got to get out of your brains and into your hands.”

-“It’s a model that’s used around the world,” explains Professor Mike Morgan, Head of the MDS.
+“It’s a model that’s used around the world,” explained Professor Mike Morgan, former Head of the MDS.

 “The demonstrators are drawn from the profession – they’re either dentists, oral health therapists or hygienists, and they come in and supervise the students.”

 It’s that industry insight that really gives students an advantage, says Mike.

 “They’re not just being taught by academics, but taught by the people for whom they might eventually work.”

 Dr John Boucher (BDSc, 1978) has been giving his time as a demonstrator in the program for over 30 years, beginning just two years after his own graduation from the Melbourne Dental School.

 “It was fabulous – I was taught how to teach by the people who had taught me,” he says.

 John, who has seen many generations of dentists through their studies and into successful careers, says he enjoys the change of perspective that working with students offers.

 I particularly like mixing working and interacting with young people.
 I used to be that young!
 It gives you a different view on things and it helps you in your other areas.
 Teaching helps you learn.

 Glenda agrees that giving her time to the program is rewarding in many ways.